henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

   values in order to estimate the trustworthiness of the device.
 As such, a list of those elements that were extended into the PCRs is reported.
-Note though that for certain environments, this step may be optional if a list of valid PCR configurations exists and no measurement log is required.
+Note though that for certain environments, this step may be optional if a list of valid PCR configurations (in the form of RIM available to the verifier) exists and no measurement log is required.

 Implicit Attestation:

-: The actual attestation is then based upon a TPM_TickStampBlob operation using the restricted temporary key that was certified in the steps above.
-The TPM_TickStampBlob is executed and thereby provides evidence that at this point in time (with respect to the TPM internal tick-session) a certain configuration existed (namely the PCR values associated with the restricted key).
-Together with the synchronization token this tick-related timing can then be related to the real-time clock.
+: The actual attestation is then based upon a signed timestamp provided by the hardware RoT using the restricted temporary key that was certified in the steps above.
+The signed timestamp provides evidence that at this point in time (with respect to the relative time of the hardware RoT) a certain configuration existed (namely the PCR values associated with the restricted key).
+Together with the synchronization token this timestamp represented in relative time can then be related to the real-time clock.

 Concise SWID tags:

-: As an option to better assess the trustworthiness of an Attestee, a Verifier can request the reference hashes (often referred to as golden measurements) of all started software components to compare them with the entries in the measurement log.
+: As an option to better assess the trustworthiness of an Attestee, a Verifier can request the reference hashes (RIM, which are often referred to as golden measurements) of all started software components to compare them with the entries in the measurement log.
 References hashes regarding installed (and therefore running) software can be provided by the manufacturer via SWID tags.
-SWID tags are provided by the Attestee using the Concise SWID representation {{-coswid}} and bundled into a CBOR array.
+SWID tags are provided by the attestee using the Concise SWID representation {{-coswid}} and bundled into a CBOR array (a RIM Manifest).
-  Ideally, the reference hashes include a signature created by the manufacturer of the software.
+  Ideally, the reference hashes include a signature created by the manufacturer of the software to prove their integrity.

 These information elements could be sent en bloc, but it is recommended